matthizou/mock-money-transaction-page/README.md

 # Project Title

 Technical exercise from some company, that was then extended.<br/>
 The goal is to implement a simple mock page in which the user will be able to transfer money and have an overview of the past transactions.
-A design is provided.
+A design was provided.

 ## Getting Started